acolix/1daygame/README.md

 # 1daygame
 Ali&amp;Grant's word game

-This is a wod or number based game in which the momentum of an object is powered by the "strength" of the word or number
+This is a word or number based game in which the momentum of an object is powered by the "strength" of the word or number